angel-dev-cse/smart-sewing/phases.md

 > This is the “contact management” layer that makes everything linkable later.

+#### Concerns
+* Not auto filling all fileds in rental contracts when selecting a party from the dropdown list
 ---

 ### 🟡 PHASE 7D — Returns, Corrections, Write-offs (Very important)